 For weekend lawn warriors looking to achieve country-club quality growth, here's a step-by-step guide to top dressing this fall.

 Core aerate the lawn, concentrating on the most heavily trafficked sections.

-Spread grass seed, lightly rake, and water - making sure all seeds are covered with the soil/compost layer to guard against winter damage.
+Apply a 1/4 to 1/2-inch layer of compost, using a topdressing unit or manure spreader.
+Lightly rake, making sure all seeds are covered with the soil/compost layer to guard against winter damage.

-Water as needed, keeping the soil moist until seeds germinate.
+Water as needed until grass blades are 2-3" high, keeping the soil moist until seeds germinate.

 Garden Prep & Planning

 When winter's bitter chill sets in, consider creating a garden plan for next spring.

 The "January Thaw" is perfect for pruning over grown shrubs and trees.
 Stop by

 Kansas City Composting to dispose of yard trimmings and pick up a bag or two of

 Whether your goal is to have the best lawn on the block, win a blue ribbon for the most glorious head of broccoli or to be a good steward of Mother Earth, compost can help!